Required

 If the court finds a person guilty of shoplifting, the punishment could affect their freedom and their pocketbook, among other potential negative consequences.

 To fully protect yourself, it may be necessary to enlist the services of a DC shoplifting lawyer who is familiar with the local court rules and laws related to shoplifting.
-Your well-practiced attorney could explain your rights and what options are available to you.
+Your well-practiced theft attorney could explain your rights and what options are available to you.

 If the government has accused you or a loved one of shoplifting, it may be imperative that you speak with a criminal defense lawyer.